TomHutter/doory/README.md

 Thank you for choosing Buffalo for your web development needs.

+This app was crated with:

+    $ buffalo new --ci-provider gitlab-ci --db-type sqlite3 doors

 ## Database Setup

 It looks like you chose to set up your application using a database!
 Fantastic!